CovenantSQL/CovenantSQL/cmd/cli/README.md

 Generated nonce.
 ```

-Then, you can find private key and config.yaml in bp.
+Then, you can find private key and config.yaml in conf.

 ## Initialize a CovenantSQL `cli`